Type: Greek Band

 The Sounds of Greece music and dance show was established in 2010 by husband-and-wife duo Theo and Cristina Simeonidis.
 Sounds of Greece provides a nostalgic journey through the varied musical styles of Greece and enables guests to re-kindle memories of their time in that country and to transport them to the Greek islands for a few hours, or to Plaka - the beating heart of old Athens itself.

-Theo and Cristina have created the Sounds of Greece programme to bring together music and dance that will transport you to the Greek Islands for a few hours: Theo performs the music with magic leads and harmonies (and occasional vocals) while Cristina's sultry vocals, warmth and smile will ensure your function is enjoyed by all and remembered fondly for a long time.
+Theo and Cristina have created the Sounds of Greece programme to bring together music and dance that will transport you to the Greek Islands for a few hours: to create the authentic Greek musical journey, Sounds of Greece uses backing tracks, into which Theo melts some magic leads and harmonies (and occasional vocals) while Cristina's sultry vocals, warmth and smile will ensure your function is enjoyed by all and remembered fondly for a long time.
 You can also enjoy dancing to the Greek rhythms with guidance from Cristina, who is an experienced dancer and can help guests to engage fully with the theme of your event.
+By virtue of being a two-piece, and through using backing tracks, Sounds of Greece offers competitive pricing for a night’s entertainment.

 Sounds of Greece has performed extensively at a variety of venues and events, including providing half-time entertainment at Spark Arena for a NZ Breakers basketball game; launch functions for Meadowfresh’s Kalo Greek Yoghurt; Destination Orewa’s Beach n Bites, The Longest Table dinner in the main street of Orewa in both 2019 and 2020, weddings, anniversaries reunions, theme parties, restaurant Greek nights and private celebrations.